ksatirli/terraform-hcp-vault-cluster/examples/basic/README.md

 # Example: `basic`

-This is a _basic_ example of the `terraform-aws-route53-github-organization` module.
+This is a _basic_ example of the `terraform-hcp-vault-cluster` module.

 > **Note**
 > The example code shown in [./main.tf](./main.tf) is provided for illustration purposes only.